harshjayprakash/experimental-blok/README.md

 ## The Architecture

-The architecture of the program is based around the `Context` structure, storing the state of the entire program as a sort of global through a singleton helper function.
+The architecture of the program is based on the `Context` structure, storing the state of the entire program as a sort of global through a singleton helper function.

-* **main.c**: Provides the entrypoint.
+* **main.c**: Provides the entry point.
 * **blok/{context, lifecycle}**: The base context structure (storing all program data) and lifecycle functions.
-* **ai**: Handles path finding operations. _Not Implemented Yet_.
+* **ai**: Handles path-finding operations. *Not Implemented Yet*.
 * **cmd**: Command line argument parsing and console host allocation.
-* **fmt**: Conversion between blok to win -types and vise versa.
+* **fmt**: Conversion between blok to win -types and vice versa.
 * **gdi**: Graphics tools lifetime management and theme colours.
 * **model**: Models data structures.
 * **state**: Object state tracking.